- Clinical science

 - Chest and abdominal CT; and/or PET

-- Histological characteristics: often present with adjacent Barrett mucosa and high-grade dysplasia
+- Histological characteristics: often present with adjacent Barrett mucosa; (columnar epithelium with goblet cells) and high-grade dysplasia

 - Histological characteristics

 - Locally invasive disease that has not invaded surrounding structures

 - For downstaging → potentially allows for later resection

 - As definitive treatment in patients with proven complete response (e.g., during endoscopy)

 - Neoadjuvant chemoradiation

 - Indication: patients with advanced disease (majority of patients)

 - Other endoscopic treatments (e.g., laser therapy)